lsd-so/internetdata-mcp/README.md

 ### Using your own published trip

-By default, the MCP server will load in your personal trips
+By default, the MCP server will load in trips found to be relevant to the request.

-TODO - gif of using trip defined
+Todo - gif of using trip defined

 ### Using someone else's published trip

-In addition, there is a "trip search" tool which enables you to look for trips that have been publicly published by others.
+In addition, there is a "trip search" tool which enables you to look specifically for trips that have been publicly published by others.

 TODO - gif